bunself/dotfiles/.github/README.md

    * Install the[ Tab Center Reborn](https://addons.mozilla.org/en-US/firefox/addon/tabcenter-reborn/) extension
    * Copy the contents of tabCenterReborn.css to the custom stylesheet menu under the preferences for the vertical tab extension
    * You'll also need to fiddle around w/ the firefox color extension a bit
-   * Remove the firefox directory from the config folder

   #### Waybar